 Android tablets and phones are used (with the Orux Maps application and downloaded Matienzo maps) to aid cave finding and entrance identification on the hills.
 See the Orux Maps page.

 We are extremely fortunate in having the use of an area in the restaurant at Casa Germán which acts as the expedition base / headquarters / office.
-This houses a computer network, part of the Matienzo Caves Project library and archive, and survey drawing-up area.
+This houses a computer network, a small part of the Matienzo Caves Project library and archive, and survey drawing-up area.
 The restaurant should not be seen as a general extension to the bar as Spaniards (and English) are paying to dine out!

 [top]